 - Protection for benefits derived from EU-funded projects

 LR continues to monitor developments closely and will update clients as and when the need arises.
-Regardless of the negotiation outcome, we are confident that LR will continue to provide global services to our clients in the same manner and high standard as we have done throughout its long history.
+Regardless of the negotiation outcome, we are confident that LR will continue to provide global services to our clients in the same manner and to the same high standard as we have done throughout our long history.

 If you would like to discuss a particular aspect of our service or our position, please get in touch with your client manager or Tom Boardley, Executive VP and Global Head of Corporate and External Affairs (email@example.com).